bibleexchange/courses/book-of-romans/002_dispensational/004_the-rejection-of-israel-and-human-responsibility/001_the-rejection-of-israel-and-human-responsibility.md

 Two-thirds of Jews do not belong to a synagogue, almost one-third identify with no Jewish religious denomination, and one-quarter (23%) do not believe in God.

-Younger Jews are shifting to “no religion”
+Younger Jews are shifting to &quot;no religion&quot;

 Jewish Millennials, those born after 1980s, are the most likely to identify themselves as not religious.
 32% say that they would describe themselves as having no particular religion or are agnostic or atheist.
-Alan Cooperman, deputy director of the Pew Center, called the drop in religious identity a “stunning” development.
-The shift to “None” in religion reflects a long term trend among American Jews.
+Alan Cooperman, deputy director of the Pew Center, called the drop in religious identity a &quot;stunning&quot; development.
+The shift to &quot;None&quot; in religion reflects a long term trend among American Jews.

 Rise of the Messianic Jews